 The width of your Downward Dog “V” shape will drastically impact your comfort and success in the pose.
 Your stance depends on your flexibility and experience.
 If your stance is too wide, you will feel unstable and potentially wobbly in your core, almost as if you are in a wide Plank Pose.
 If your stance is too close, you won’t enjoy as deep of a stretch and the pose gets “too easy”.
 A shorter stride is less work for your upper body because more weight is in your legs.
 You also can’t have the pelvis and spine fully extended upwards.

-How to Fix It: Start in Plank Pose and keep your hands and feet where they are.
-Then, send your hips backwards and up.
+How to Fix It: Start in a Plank Pose and keep your hands and feet where they are.
+Then, send your hips backward and up.
 This is an ideal length of distance for your Down Dog.
 If you can, try to avoid walking forward to shorten your stance.
 However, you can also adjust your feet slightly until you find a position that is comfortable yet still moderately challenging.

 There is more than one way to do the infamous Downward Dog Yoga Pose.
 If you’re slipping, tensing up, or feeling pain, here are a few modifications you can make to find more length and strength in Adho Mukha Svanasana.